 Commissions or other benefits

 In some circumstances, commissions or other benefits may become payable to us or one of our associates in respect of transactions we or such associates arrange for you.
 If this happens we will notify you in writing of the amount and terms of payment.
-The fees that would be otherwise payable by you will [will not] be abated by such amounts.
+The fees that would be otherwise payable by you will be abated by such amounts.
+When we reduce the fees that we would otherwise charge by the amount of commission retained, we will apply the HMRC concession which allows VAT to be calculated on the net fee after deduction of the commission.
 You consent to such commission or other benefits being retained by us or, as the case may be, by our associates, without our, or their, being liable to account to you for any such amounts.

 We may at times hold money on your behalf.
 Any such money will be held on trust in a client bank account, which is held separately to funds that belong to us.
 The client bank account will be operated, and all funds dealt with, in accordance with the ICAS Clients’ Money Regulations.